-- 150 Carbon dioxide, evapotranspiration (latent heat), sensible heat and momentum fluxes between the ecosystem and atmosphere - are measured at the intensive study sites, Ruukki and Qvidja, using the micrometeorological eddy covariance (EC) technique. - The EC instrumentation at both sites includes a three-axis sonic anemometer (uSonic-2 Scientific, METEK GmbH, Elmshorn,

-Germany) and an enclosed-path infrared gas analyser (LI-7200, LI-COR Biosciences, NE, USA) installed on a tower.
-The measurement height is 2.3 m in Qvidja and 3.3 m in Ruukki (2.3 m from 13 June to 25 June 2019, 3.1 m from 25 June to 4 November 2019 and 3.3 m since 5 November 2019).
-The measurement heights fulfill guidelines for grasslands and croplands defined by the Integrated Carbon Observation System (ICOS; Sabbatini & Papale, 2017).
-For details of the measurement set-up in Ovidja, see Heimsch et al. (2021).
+Carbon dioxide, evapotranspiration (latent heat), sensible heat, and momentum fluxes between the ecosystem and atmosphere are measured at the intensive study sites in Ruukki and Qvidja using the micrometeorological eddy covariance (EC) technique.
+The EC instrumentation at both sites includes a three-axis sonic anemometer (uSonic-2 Scientific, METEK GmbH, Elmshorn, Germany) and an enclosed-path infrared gas analyzer (LI-7200, LI-COR Biosciences, NE, USA) installed on a tower.
+The measurement height is 2.3 m in Qvidja and 3.3 m in Ruukki (2.3 m from 13 to 25 June 2019, 3.1 m from 25 June to 4 November 2019, and 3.3 m since 5 November 2019).
+The measurement heights fulfill guidelines for grasslands and croplands defined by the Integrated Carbon Observation System (ICOS; Sabbatini and Papale, 2017).
+For details of the measurement setup in Qvidja, see Heimsch et al. (2021).

-The data from the EC instruments are recorded at a 10-Hz frequency.
-Half-hourly turbulent fluxes are calculated by blockaveraging these raw data after applying a double rotation of the coordinate system (McMillen, 1988).
+The data from the EC instruments are recorded at a 10 Hz frequency.
+Half-hourly turbulent fluxes are calculated by block-averaging these raw data after applying a double rotation of the coordinate system (McMillen, 1988).
 The time lag between the sonic anemometer and gas analyzer signals is determined based on the cross-correlation analysis (Rebmann et al., 2012).
 The gas fluxes are calculated from the mixing ratios determined with respect to dry air (Webb et al., 1980).
-The measured fluxes are compensated for the losses due to high-frequency signal attenuation within the measurement system (Laurila et al., 2005).
-The flux data are filtered for instrument malfunction and unfavourable flow conditions according to the following generic validity criteria: number of spikes in the raw data < 100, mean CO2 mixing ratio > 350 ppm, relative stationarity (Foken and Wichura, 1996) < 30 % and CO2 mixing ratio variance < 15 ppm2 from April to September and < 5 ppm2 from October to March.
-At the Ruukki site, flux data are accepted from the wind direction sector 135°-315° (Blocks 5, 6, 5up and 6up) and the sectors 0°-90° and 330°-360° (Blocks 1-4).
-In Qvidja, the wind directions representing the direction of the experimental site are 0°-30° and 140°-360°.
+The losses due to high-frequency signal attenuation within the measurement system are compensated for in the measured fluxes (Laurila et al., 2005).
+The flux data are filtered for instrument malfunction and unfavorable flow conditions according to the following generic validity criteria: number of spikes in the raw data <100, mean CO_2 mixing ratio >350 ppm, relative stationarity (Foken and Wichura, 1996) <30%, and CO2 mixing ratio variance $<15 \text{ ppm}^2$ from April to September and $<5 \text{ ppm}^2$ from October to March.
+At the Ruukki site, flux data are accepted from the wind direction sector 135-315° (blocks 5, 6, 5 up, and 6 up) and the sectors 0-90° and 330-360° (blocks 1-4).
+In Qvidja, the wind directions representing the direction of the experimental site are 0-30° and 140-360°.
 Periods of weak turbulence are filtered by applying a site-specific friction velocity threshold.
-The threshold and its uncertainty are estimated for each site-year using the moving-point-transition method (Reichstein et al., 2005) and a bootstrapping approach (Pastorello et al., 2020).
+The threshold and its uncertainty are estimated for each site year using the moving-point transition method (Reichstein et al., 2005) and a bootstrapping approach (Pastorello et al., 2020).
 For incomplete years, the estimates from the previous year are used.
 While the flux data provided online are screened, they will be subject to further quality control in offline post-processing that will produce the final datasets distributed for scientific use.
-These post-processing procedures include flux footprint analysis and related data screening for inadequate upwind fetch, i.e., for cases in which the measured flux does not predominantly represent the field.
+These postprocessing procedures include flux footprint analysis and related data screening for inadequate upwind fetch, i.e., for cases in which the measured flux does not predominantly represent the field.
 Footprints are calculated with respect to the effective measurement height that takes into account the varying canopy height and snow depth.

 The EC measurements are complemented with supporting meteorological observations conducted next to the flux tower.
-These include soil moisture, soil temperature at different depths, soil heat flux, photosynthetically active radiation (PAR), global and reflected solar radiation, air temperature and precipitation.
-Half-hourly meteorological and flux data are transmitted to a server at the FMI, which is then synchronized to the PEcAn server (#8).
+These include soil moisture, soil temperature at different depths, soil heat flux, photosynthetically active radiation (PAR), global and reflected solar radiation, air temperature, and precipitation.
+Half-hourly meteorological and flux data are transmitted to a server at the FMI, which is then synchronized to the PEcAn server (no.8).

-3.3.1 Flux gap-filling and uncertainty analysis
+Flux gap filling and uncertainty analysis

-The missing CO2 flux (net ecosystem exchange, NEE) data are gap-filled based on empirical response functions that are fitted separately for the gross primary production (GPP) and total ecosystem respiration (ER):
+The missing CO_2 flux (net ecosystem exchange, NEE) data are gap-filled based on empirical response functions that are fitted separately for the gross primary production (GPP) and total ecosystem respiration (ER).